-House Bill No. 601, introduced by Representative Geymann, aims to amend existing laws regarding carbon dioxide (CO2) sequestration in Louisiana.
-The bill removes the expropriating authority for CO2 storage pipeline companies, meaning these entities will no longer have the power to take private property for pipeline construction.
-It also prohibits foreign-owned entities from being considered expropriating authorities, thereby restricting the ability of companies owned by non-U.S. citizens or entities to expropriate property for CO2 sequestration purposes.
+House Bill No. 601, introduced by Representative Geymann, amends existing laws regarding carbon dioxide (CO2) sequestration in Louisiana.
+The bill removes the expropriating authority for CO2 storage pipeline companies, meaning these entities can no longer take private property through eminent domain for the construction of CO2 pipelines.
+It also prohibits foreign-owned entities from being considered expropriating authorities, thereby restricting the ability of companies owned by non-U.S. citizens or entities to expropriate property for carbon dioxide sequestration purposes.
 Additionally, the bill requires transporters of CO2 to obtain a certificate of public convenience and necessity before constructing a CO2 storage pipeline, and it clarifies that such certificates do not grant the right to use eminent domain.

-Furthermore, the bill introduces specific notice requirements for property owners prior to any agreements for the use of their land for pipeline construction.
-This notice must inform landowners that the pipeline company does not have the legal authority to take their property through eminent domain.
-The proposed changes aim to enhance transparency and protect property rights while regulating the transportation and storage of carbon dioxide in the state.
+Furthermore, the bill introduces specific notice requirements for property owners prior to any agreements for the use of their land for CO2 pipeline construction.
+This notice must inform landowners that the pipeline company does not have the legal authority to take their property by eminent domain.
+The amendments aim to enhance transparency and protect property rights while regulating the transportation and storage of carbon dioxide in the state.

 Statutes affected: